 A reverse mortgage is a loan product commonly used by senior homeowners with substantial home equity to supplement retirement income.
 These loans make it easy to access the equity they’ve built up over time to cover expenses.
 Plus, you’ll no longer have to make monthly mortgage payments.
-Even better, the borrowing costs could be lower than what you’ll find with many other loan products, and monthly loan payments aren’t required.
+Even better, the borrowing costs are often lower than what you’ll find with many other loan products.

 What is a Reverse Mortgage?

-You’re not required to repay these funds, which are borrowed from your equity, unless you relocate.
-And if you pass away, your home will be sold to repay the loan unless your heirs opt to purchase it from the lender.
-If not, any of the proceeds remaining from the sale will go to the borrower’s estate.
+You’re not required to repay these funds, which are borrowed from your equity unless you relocate.
+But the loan must be repaid when the borrower dies.
+So, the lender will end up selling the home to recoup a portion or all of the loan unless your heirs opt to purchase it from the lender.
+The lender will also hold off from selling if a non-borrowing spouse still lives in the home.
+Otherwise, any of the proceeds remaining from the sale will go to the borrower’s estate.

 How a Reverse Mortgage Works

 The process for taking out a reverse mortgage loan is similar to what you’ll find with traditional mortgages.
-If you have enough equity in your home – preferably 50 percent or more – you can apply for the reverse mortgage product that best suits your needs.
+However, if you have enough equity in your home – preferably 50 percent or more – you can apply for the reverse mortgage product that best suits your needs.

 After completing the loan application, the lender will review your financials, conduct a credit check, assess the property and ensure the title is clear.
-There is also mandatory reverse mortgage counseling that must be paid by the borrower.
 An appraisal is also required to confirm that you have enough equity to qualify for a reverse mortgage.

 Once the loan application is approved, you’ll receive the funds through your selected disbursement method.
 You can choose to be paid in a lump sum, in monthly installments for a set period or until the loan is no longer active (due to your death or relocation), or through a line of credit that grows over time.